gitpod-io/retired-gatsby-website/src/docs/bash-in-gitpod.md

 ## Example Repositories

-Here are a few bash example projects that are already automated with Gitpod:
+Here are a few Bash example projects that are already automated with Gitpod:

 <div class="table-container">